RyotaInagaki1/PropertyTProofSample/README.md

-# Sample Code for Property (T) via Semidefinte Programming
+# Sample Code for Proving Property (T) via Semidefinte Programming
 Here we have MatLab and Mathematica code proving Kazhdan's Property (T) for $SL_3(\mathbb{Z})$ via Semidefinite Methods.
 This accompanies Chapter 5 of my senior thesis titled \textit{Applications of Semidefinite Programming and Multiplicative Weights in Proving Kazhdan’s Property (T).}

 Instructions: